Mental health of Adolf Hitler: Paul Matussek, Peter Matussek, Jan Marbach (2000)

-The book Hitler – Karriere eines Wahns (2000) is the result from a joint effort of psychiatrist Paul Matussek, media theorist Peter Matussek, and sociologist Jan Marbach, to overcome the tradition of one-dimensional psychiatric pathography and to seek an interdisciplinary approach instead, taking into account socio-historical dimensions.
-The investigation is focused not so much on Hitler's personal psychopathology, but rather on a description of the "interaction" between individual and collective factors that accounted for the overall dynamics of the Hitler madness.
-The book specifies the interplay between Hitler's leader role (which was charged with psychotic symptoms) on the one hand, and the fascination that this role invoked in his followers on the other hand.
-The authors conclude that the Nazi crimes had indeed been an expression of madness, but of a madness which was so strongly accepted by the public that the psychotic Hitler and his followers were factually stabilising each other in their "mad" worldview.
+The book Hitler – Karriere eines Wahns (2000) is the result from a joint effort of psychiatrist Paul Matussek, media theorist Peter Matussek, and sociologist Jan Marbach, to overcome the tradition of one-dimensional psychiatric pathography and to seek an interdisciplinary approach, taking into account socio-historical dimensions.
+The investigation is focused not so much on Hitler's personal psychopathology, but on a description of the "interaction" between individual and collective factors that accounted for the overall dynamics of the Hitler madness.

+The book specifies the interplay between Hitler's leader role, which was charged with psychotic symptoms, and the fascination that this role invoked in his followers.
+The authors conclude that the Nazi crimes had been an expression of madness, but of a madness which was so strongly accepted by the public that the psychotic Hitler and his followers were factually stabilising each other in their "mad" worldview.